 The real origin of Panama hat

 You will be surprised to know that the downright legendary Panama hat doesn’t actually originate in Panama.
-So why is it called Panama hat then?
+So why is it called Panama Hat, then?
 There are good reasons for that.
 And that’s what I will be explaining in this article.
-But you must know that the real origin of Panama hat is found in Ecuador.
+But you must know that the real origin of the Panama hat is found in Ecuador.
 Read on if you want to know the amazing story of the Panama hats and how the finest Montecristi Panama Hats is created.

-The origin of Panama Hats: History
+The Origin of Panama Hats: History

 If you have read something about the origin of the Panama hat you might know already that it comes from the Coastal region of Manabi in Ecuador, where the Toquilla palm is cultivated.